sgmurphy/wordpress-plugins/iubenda-cookie-law-solution/readme.txt

 Tags: cookie consent, gdpr, cookie banner, rgpd, privacy policy, dsgvo, gdpr compliance, lgpd, ccpa, terms and conditions, cpra, privacy notice
 Requires at least: 5.0
 Requires PHP: 7.0.0
-Tested up to: 6.4
+Tested up to: 6.5
-Stable tag: 3.10.1
+Stable tag: 3.10.2
 License: MIT License
 License URI: http://opensource.org/licenses/MIT
 The solution for GDPR compliance + more.
 Get your cookie banner, privacy policy, terms and conditions and handle cookie consent in just one plugin.

 == Description ==

 The iubenda plugin is an **all-in-one**, extremely easy to use 360° compliance solution, with text crafted by actual lawyers, that quickly **scans your site and auto-configures to match your specific setup**.
-It supports the GDPR (DSGVO, RGPD), UK-GDPR, ePrivacy, LGPD, CPRA / CCPA, CalOPPA, PECR and more.
+It supports the GDPR (DSGVO, RGPD), UK-GDPR, ePrivacy, LGPD, CPRA / CCPA, CalOPPA, PECR and more, and seamlessly integrates with the latest versions of Google Consent Mode and IAB's TCF.
 It allows you to:

 * **⚡️Scan your site and have solutions auto-configured** to match your site's specific needs.